The Dangers of Diet Culture and the Rise of Diet Trauma

 Diet Research and Weight Loss

-But the truth is, dieting rarely leads to lasting weight loss, and often results in a vicious cycle of restriction and bingeing.
 Studies have shown that past dieting experiences are strongly associated with disordered eating (Hartmann, Wright, & Paxton, 2014), and that food restriction can have serious psychological consequences, such as feelings of guilt and low self-esteem (Polivy & Herman, 2002).

 I'm sure you have noticed this yourself.
 How many times have you lost and gained the same 20-30 pounds over the last 20 years?
 If you are like me, at least 40 times over and over again!

 That's why I'm so passionate about helping others break free from diet culture and heal from diet trauma.
 As someone who has been there and come out on the other side, I know that it's possible to have a healthy relationship with food and your body.
-If you don't know, I lost 50 pounds after investing years and $100k in education and training.
+In case you don't know, I lost 50 pounds after investing years and $100k in education and training.
 I don't want you to have to go through that!
 I have the cheat code and shortcut!

 Breaking the Cycle of Diet Trauma: A Weight Loss Mindset Course

 So, what can be done to break the cycle of diet trauma?
 The answer lies in developing a healthy relationship with food and body image, and that's where my weight loss mindset course comes in.
 My course is designed to help you break free from the harmful beliefs and behaviors of diet culture and learn to love and accept your body exactly as it is.
-By focusing on developing a healthy relationship with food and body image, my course teaches participants how to achieve their health and wellness goals in a sustainable and holistic way.
+By focusing on developing a healthy relationship with food and body image, my course teaches men and women how to achieve their health and wellness goals in a sustainable and holistic way.

 As the world's leading expert on weight loss, you will have full access to me and my years of experience in this space!

 According to a study published in the International Journal of Behavioral Nutrition and Physical Activity, a weight loss program that emphasizes a non-diet approach and a positive body image has been shown to be more effective in promoting weight loss and improving overall health than traditional diet programs (4).
+That's why I crated this weight loss mindset course!

 If you're ready to break free from the negative impact of diet culture and start on the path to a healthier, happier life, I invite you to join me in this weight loss mindset course.
 I believe in you, and I know that you can do this.
 Let's work together to heal from diet trauma and learn to love and accept our bodies, just as they are.